Schoenoplectus tabernaemontani, Bulrush

 There are many different types of Bulrush grasses

-These plants are found in and around water, they grow the best in shallow water and very moist soils.
+These plants are found in and around water; they grow the best in shallow water and very moist soils.
 The stem on the Bulrush plants are round, light gray-green and usually has no leaves.
-Flowers that bloom on these plants appear right below the tip of the stem.
+Flowers that bloom on these plants appears right below the tip of the stem.
 When these plants are grown in ponds and lakes the submerged parts provide habitats for tiny invertebrates, in turn providing food for any fish that are in the waters.